Digital-Scholarship-NUS-Libraries/biodiversitystories/Fig Wasp/README.md

        fit="contain">

 ## Habitat Fragmentation
 Beyond climatic changes, habitat fragmentation is also a concern to fig wasps in Singapore.
-Fragmentation will continue as Singapore develops, and projects like the upcoming Cross Island MRT line passing through the Central Catchment Nature Reserve may have uncertain ecological effects.[^28] Studies reveal that highly fragmented forests have a lower proportion of pollinator wasps compared to non-pollinator wasps, wherein the latter may become pests to the fig tree.[^29] Further, fragmentation contextualised in Singapore’s urban cityscape increases the risk of road mortality, which has been implicated in pollinating insects’ deaths worldwide.[^30] Fig wasps can be responsible for dispersing pollen up to 160km from the source tree, and flying over increasingly fragmented and busy urban traffic exacerbates the difficulty and danger of pollination journeys.[^31]
+Fragmentation will continue as Singapore develops, and projects like the upcoming Cross Island MRT line passing underneath the Central Catchment Nature Reserve may have uncertain ecological effects.[^28] Studies reveal that highly fragmented forests have a lower proportion of pollinator wasps compared to non-pollinator wasps, wherein the latter may become pests to the fig tree.[^29] Further, fragmentation contextualised in Singapore’s urban cityscape increases the risk of road mortality, which has been implicated in pollinating insects’ deaths worldwide.[^30] Fig wasps can be responsible for dispersing pollen up to 160km from the source tree, and flying over increasingly fragmented and busy urban traffic exacerbates the difficulty and danger of pollination journeys.[^31]
 <param ve-image
        url="https://upload.wikimedia.org/wikipedia/commons/7/7c/Cross_Island_Line_final_and_alternate_routes_across_Central_Catchment.png"
        title="Cross Island Line final and alternate routes across Central Catchment"